-Marcus Dilliard, is an award-winning professional lighting designer for theatre, opera, and dance companies working across the country.
+Marcus Dilliard is an award-winning professional lighting designer for theatre, opera, and dance companies working across the country.
 His research investigates lighting design as a non-verbal art form.
-His goal is to better understanding how we use the information we gather visually and apply that understanding to lighting.
+His goal is to better understanding of how we use the information we gather visually and apply that understanding to lighting.
 Two aspects of lighting design that most interest him are color, or the lack thereof, influencing a perception of a physical environment (particularly emotional and intellectual perceptions evoked with color) and contrast (i.e. light and shadow).

 Ananya Chatterjea, dancer, choreographer, and dance scholar and educator is also the founding director of Ananya Dance Theatre, a dance company of women of color who believe in the powerful intersection of artistic excellence and social justice.
 Her innovative company recently toured, performing in the capital city of Ethiopia, Addis Ababa, and conducted workshops there on women’s rights at the invitation of the US State Department.